-What do you do if you do chip a tooth?
+What do you do if you chip a tooth?
 What happens if the tooth falls out but is attached to braces?
-Can your teeth even crack with braces?
 Chipping a tooth can cause a lot of concern and confusion, but don’t panic.
-You can take certain steps to ensure the best outcome, whether a quick fix with a little filling or a more detailed treatment.
+You can take specific steps to ensure the best outcome, whether a quick fix with a little filling or a more detailed treatment.

 If you don’t have braces, your first step is to call your dentist.
-The dentist will need a general idea of the extent of the damage so they know what to expect when you come in for repair.
-A minor chip of the enamel isn’t as serious as a deep chip that exposes the dentin or pulp — the internal, live parts of your tooth.
-Exposure of these parts could lead to infection and tooth loss, so it’s important to take care of the tooth right away.
+The dentist will need a general idea of the extent of the damage, so they know what to expect when you come in for repair.
+A minor chip isn’t as serious as a deep chip that exposes the dentin or pulp — the internal, live parts of your tooth.
+Exposure of these parts could lead to infection and tooth loss, so it’s essential to take care of the tooth right away.

 If you have braces, you need to call your orthodontist, too.
 Whatever chipped your tooth may have damaged your braces as well.
 Your orthodontist will need to check your braces to ensure you don’t have any loose brackets or broken wires.
 Your orthodontist can also work with your dentist to repair a tooth that was knocked loose but is still being held in your mouth by your braces.

-If you do chip a tooth, there are steps to lessen the pain and irritation and help preserve the tooth.
-You already know to call a dentist or orthodontist, but what do you do until you can get to the dentist or orthodontist.
+If you chip a tooth, there are steps to lessen the pain and irritation and help preserve the tooth.
+You already know to call a dentist or orthodontist, but what do you do until you can get to the dentist or orthodontist?

 Dental Wax on a Chipped Tooth

 Often, a chipped tooth can cut your tongue or your cheek.
-If you have braces, you likely have the best tool available to combat that irritation — dental wax.
-People use dental wax for a broken tooth all the time!
-Use the wax on a broken tooth like you would on a broken wire.
+If you have braces, you likely have the best tool available to combat that irritation — dental wax!
 Pinch off a pea-sized piece of wax, roll it between your thumb and index finger and mold it around the tooth.
 Keep the wax in place except when eating.
 Replace the wax after eating and keep it in place until you can see the dentist.

 Dental Wax on Broken Braces